Ultimate Wind Cave Adventure Guide

 This Ultimate Wind Cave Adventure Guide is meant to help you see the park not as a footnote, but as a cornerstone of the southern Black Hills.

-What makes Wind Cave National Park unique compared to other caves?
+What makes Wind Cave different from other caves?

-Do you need to take a guided tour to visit Wind Cave?
+Do I need special gear to visit Wind Cave?

 How cold is Wind Cave inside?